kwankunghkg/Self_Learning/philosophia/Ubermensch.md

 Richard Strauss finds his Nietzsche.
 Episode 13 - Also Sprach Zarathustra by Richard Strauss. / Classics Explained / Jan 5, 2021
   https://youtu.be/9VMxtM7lXdg
+	Anxious?
+Soul-searching?
+Existential?
+What better tonic than Richard Strauss's Also Sprach Zarathustra, a tone poem based on the life-affirming philosophies of Nietzsche!